PA Inspired Leadership (PIL) Legislation*

 - Director of an Area Vocational-Technical School

-This legislation only affects professional educators with administrative certificates who are employed in any of these positions on or after January 1, 2008.
+This legislation only affects professional educators with administrative certificates who are employed in any of these positions in a Commonwealth district or school on or after January 1, 2008.

 3. What is required by the legislation?